 Although the field deals with economic issues, its focus is on management rather than market forces and supply and demand.
 This is because managers are trying to optimize the performance of their firms by making choices within a range of possible outcomes.

 The term "managerial economics" refers to both art and science.
-It requires an understanding of both microeconomics and macroeconomics, as well as the psychology of human behavior.
+It requires an understanding of both microeconomics and macroeconomics, as well as the psychology of human behaviour.

 Microeconomics is the branch of economics that deals with individual decision-making.
 It focuses on how individuals, households and firms make choices about consuming goods and services, producing output and investing their income.